Missouri Quit Claim Deed Form

-- The property’s legal description of the property, and
+- A legal description of the property, and

 - Reference book and pages for statutory requirements (if applicable).

-In the City of St. Louis, § 15.152.020 states that the Deed must also bear the notarized signature of the Grantee.
+Signing Requirements (§ 442.150): The form must be signed by the Grantor and acknowledged by a Notary Public.
+In the City of St. Louis, § 15.152.020 states that the form must also bear the notarized signature of the Grantee.

-Additional mandatory forms: Four (4) counties in Missouri also require a Certificate of Value to be filed at the time the Quit Claim Deed is filed.
-Below, the counties are listed with their respective form.
+Additional mandatory forms: Four (4) counties in Missouri require a Certificate of Value (COV) to be filed at the same time the deed is filed.
+The following are the counties listed with their respective form:

-Heavy penalties may be imposed if the Certificate of Value is not filed.
+Heavy penalties may be imposed if the COV is not filed.
 For example, in St. Charles County, failure to file will result in a penalty of five hundred dollars ($500.00) or one percent (1%) of the selling price.

 How to File